Humanoid-Teleoperation/humanoid-teleoperation.github.io/_pages/1-introduction.md

 Starting from what emerged from the workshop, we conducted a survey on teleoperation of humanoid robots.
-We present here the systems and devices that have been adopted so far to teleoperate humanoids (Sec. \ref{sec:TeleoperationSystemDevices}) and how these robots have been modeled, retargeted, and controlled (Sec. \ref{sec:RobotControl}).
-We also examine a promising case of teleoperation in which the robot assists the user in accomplishing a desired task (Sec. \ref{sec:AssistedTele}).
+We present here the systems and devices that have been adopted so far to teleoperate humanoids (Sec.
+II) and how these robots have been modeled, retargeted, and controlled (Sec.
+III).
+We also examine a promising case of teleoperation in which the robot assists the user in accomplishing a desired task (Sec.
+IV).
-Later, we discuss complications along with some compensating solutions that arise due to non-ideal communication channels (Sec. \ref{sec:CommunicationChannel}).
+Later, we discuss complications along with some compensating solutions that arise due to non-ideal communication channels (Sec.
+V).
-We explain the evaluation of teleoperation systems prior to development to meet the users' needs (Sec. \ref{sec:EvaluationMetrics}).
+We explain the evaluation of teleoperation systems prior to development to meet the users' needs (Sec.
+VI).
-Finally, discussions on current and potential applications and the associated challenges follow (Sec. \ref{sec:Applications}).
+Finally, discussions on current and potential applications and the associated challenges follow (Sec.
+VII).